 Apart from redesigned aesthetics, the Shark Genius Steam Pocket is essentially the Shark Lift-Away Pro but without all of the extra cleaning accessories.
-That lack of extra features bumps the price down from $160 to $120.
+That lack of extra features bumps the price down quite a bit.
 This makes it a more economical option for those that want to take advantage of the great cleaning performance and the hands-free cleaning pad changing that both of these mops offer, but don't have interest in cleaning anything but floors with steam.
 However, that hands-free pad changing really only comes in handy if you have a lot of tile and/or stone flooring in your house (more than a kitchen and 2 bathrooms), or you consistently have to clean up lots of mud and grime that will quickly soil cleaning pads.
-If you don't fit into either of those categories, we would suggest you save a bit of money with the $90 Bissell PowerFresh Deluxe.
+If you don't fit into either of those categories, we would suggest you save a bit of money with the Bissell PowerFresh Deluxe.
 In general, it cleans just as well as the Steam Pocket and has a scrubbing brush that makes it better for stubborn stains.
 It just doesn't offer hands-free pad changing, so you'll have to wait for it to cool down if you need to change pads in the middle of cleaning.

 Shark Genius Steam Pocket Review